McBonuss/5-Planes/README.md

 ## Acknowledgements

 - Code Institute for project guidance.
 - Family and friends for feedback and support.
+- Sheralyn for being supportive and keeping me motivated.

 ---